 What is Coordinated Entry?

 Paving the way for more efficient housing assistance, Coordinated Entry (CE) is a process that ensures people experiencing a housing crisis have fair and equal access and are quickly identified, assessed for, referred and connected to housing assistance based on their strengths and needs.
-Through the “No Wrong Door” approach to Coordinated Entry that VCEH is implementing, Vermonters experiencing or at risk of homelessness are able to quickly access the assistance they need, without having to call or be turned away from multiple programs.
+Through the “No Wrong Door” approach to Coordinated Entry that VCEH is implementing, Vermonters experiencing or at risk of homelessness are able to quickly access the assistance they need, without having to call or be turned away.

 VT-Specific: Background & Policies